Anthony9811/selenium-pom-practice/README.md

   Build the project and run tests using Maven: `mvn clean install`

 ## Repository Structure
 * `src/main/java/pages`: This is where the Page Object classes are located.
-Thanks to the Test Automation University course i learned that it is considered a good practice to create a class for each page when using the POM pattern, so in order to improve the readability of the structure i decided to create subpackages here for tests (such as `login` and `forgotpassword`) that open multiple pages for things like confirmation messages, et cetera.
+Thanks to the Test Automation University course i learned that it is considered a good practice to create a class for each page when using the POM pattern, so in order to improve the readability of the structure i decided to create subpackages here for tests (such as `login` and `forgotpassword`) that open multiple pages for things like confirmation messages and others.

 * `src/test/java/`: Contains the actual test cases (`@Test` methods) and test suites.